 Last year, Summit DD introduced a new program called the Family Engagement Program (FEP).
 The program allowed families to access funding to promote community inclusion for the youngest members of our community.
-Thanks to its popularity, we’ve brought the program back again for 2018!
+The program back again for 2018.
 Find out what’s new.

 How the Program Works

 Family Engagement Program (FEP) funds are available to individuals:

 - Between the ages of 0-22;

 - Living at home with a parent or guardian; and

 - Those who do not have waiver funding.

 All 2018 requests will be funded on a reimbursement basis only.
 The program will continue to be administered through your family’s Summit DD connection.
 (This could be a Referral & Support Specialist, Service and Support Administrator or a Developmental Specialist.)
 They will help you identify if the program is right for your needs and answer any question that you may have.